-- Educational behaviors of the School as outlined in each course - Specific program level - Learning needs of the student - Educational opportunities and supervision available at the agency - Student needs/requests related to location and special needs below.
-They must be taken sequentially.
+- educational behaviors of the School as outlined in each course - specific program level - learning needs of the student - educational opportunities and supervision available at the agency - student needs/requests related to location and special needs

 The match assignment to agencies is made by the field coordinator in the Spring of the junior year.
 Students are responsible for their own transportation to the field education sites.
 Although a car is not required, access to a car on field education days is helpful.
 Utilizing carpools or agencies located on bus lines are additional options.